FrancKINANI/IMessenger/README.md

    - Authentication (Email/Password)
    - Firestore Database
    - Storage
-3. Add an Android app with the package name: `ma.ismagi.connect`
+3. Add an Android app with the package name: `I.iMessenger`
 4. Download the `google-services.json` file
 5. Place this file in the `app/` folder:
    ```